rust-unofficial/patterns/functional/lenses.md

 }
 ```

 This is similar to `BalanceChange` earlier.
-It is acting as a lense over a
+It is acting as a lens over a
 generic and unknown type of data.
 Its operation is to support composing a set of uniform data structures from
 that data represented by Serde's `Value` type.